No sooner has Storm Dudley landed than large parts of the UK are bracing themselves for Storm Eunice.

-If your car or home has been has been damaged, here's what you need to do to claim on your insurance policy.
+If your car or home gets damaged by the storm, here's what you need to do to claim on your insurance policy.

 What to do if your home is damaged